bwssytems/ha-bridge/README.md

 #### Bridge Control Buttons
 These buttons are for managing the bridge.
 The Save button is enabled when there is a change to the configuration.
 The Bridge Reinitialize button will recycle the internal running of the bridge in the java process.
 The Stop button will stop the java process.
 The Refresh button will refresh the page and settings.
 #### The Security Dialog
 This is where you can set the different security settings for the ha-bridge.
+There are two settings, one for enabling Hue like operation to secure the Hue api with the internally generated user for the calls that are done after the link button.
+The other is to secure the hue api with a username/password that is created as well.
+The other fields are to add and delete users and to set and change passwords for those users.
+If there are no users in the system, the system will not require a username/password to operate.
 #### Configuration Path and File
 The default location for the configuration file to contain the settings for the bridge is the relative path from where the bridge is started in "data/habridge.config".
 If you would like a different filename or directory, specify `<directory>/<filename>` explicitly.
 #### Device DB Path and File